 Plan healthy meals and drink water: Plan healthy options to maintain your weight and reduce the risk of chronic diseases.
 Choose to drink water often; choose soda less frequently.
 Switch up beverage choices by including low-fat or fat-free milk or 100% juice.
 Limit food and drinks with excessive added sugars or salt, like processed foods.

 Explore vegetables: When cooking, include various colors, flavors, and textures with vegetables.
 Vegetables are packed with nutrients and are a good source of fiber.
-Try making Spring Veggie Shepherd's Pie or a Heart Healthy Avocado Salsa if you need inspiration.
+Watch these videos to try making Spring Veggie Shepherd's Pie or a Heart Healthy Avocado Salsa if you need inspiration.

 Read the nutrition label: Pay attention to calories, fat, sodium, and information on the nutrition facts label.
 Ask your doctor if there are nutrients you might need to limit or increase.